-Scotland has played host to some of the most thrilling golf competitions in history, from the very first Open Championship at Prestwick in 1860 to the mighty 2014 Ryder Cup at Gleneagles.
+Scotland has played host to some of the most thrilling golf competitions in history, from the very first Open Championship at Prestwick in 1860 to the 150th Open at St Andrews.

 Yes, the world's best golfers polish their best clubs and don their finest knitted vests to visit the Home of Golf.
 And, so can you!
 Don't miss a round of golf on some of Scotland's iconic championship courses, and follow in the footsteps of golfing legends.